-As of March 31, 2010 and December 31, 2009, our goodwill was \$202.3 and \$204.9 million, respectively.
+As of September 30, 2010 and December 31, 2009, our goodwill was \$204.6 million and \$204.9 million, respectively.
 In accordance with ASC 350, Intangibles - Goodwill and Other, we assess goodwill for impairment annually during the fourth quarter of our fiscal year using October 1 balances or when there is evidence that events or changes in circumstances indicate that the carrying amount of the asset may not be recovered.
 We evaluate goodwill at the reporting unit level and have identified our reportable segments, Americas, EMEA, and Asia/Pacific, as our reporting units.
 Recoverability of goodwill is measured using a discounted cash flow model incorporating discount rates commensurate with the risks involved.
 Use of a discounted cash flow model is common practice in impairment testing in the absence of available transactional market evidence to determine the fair value.

 The key assumptions used in the discounted cash flow valuation model include discount rates, growth rates, cash flow projections and terminal value rates.
 Discount rates, growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
 Discount rates are determined by using a weighted average cost of capital ("WACC").
 The WACC considers market and industry data as well as Company-specific risk factors.
 Operational management, considering industry and Company-specific historical and projected data, develops growth rates and cash flow projections for each reporting unit.
 Terminal value rate determination follows common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming a constant WACC and low long-term growth rates.
-If the calculated fair value is less than the current carrying value, impairment of the reporting unit.
+If the calculated fair value is less than the current carrying value, impairment of the reporting unit may exist.
+If the recoverability test indicates potential impairment, we calculate an implied fair value of goodwill for the reporting unit.
 The implied fair value of goodwill is determined in a manner similar to how goodwill is calculated in a business combination.
 If the implied fair value of goodwill exceeds the carrying value of goodwill assigned to the reporting unit, there is no impairment.
 If the carrying value of goodwill assigned to a reporting unit exceeds the implied fair value of the goodwill, an impairment charge is recorded to write down the carrying value.
 The calculated fair value was in excess of the current carrying value for all reporting units.